28.06.2024 · Words by Myles

 • A hollow wood door: These are a very popular choice and are often quite affordable; however, they're not quite suitable for home entrances due to being easily breakable (because they're entirely hollow).
 They are better suited for interior doors.

-• A uPVC door: Unlike hollow wood doors, a uPVC door is extremely popular as the front and back doors and is very durable (although not as much as a composite door).
+• A uPVC door: Unlike hollow wood doors, an uPVC door is as popular as the front and back doors and is very durable (although not as much as a composite door).
 A composite door is better at "enduring the elements" and will maintain its appearance longer.
-A uPVC door lock may be similar to a composite door's locking mechanism.
+A uPVC door lock may resemble a composite door's locking mechanism.

 But now that we've covered this, let's get into the task at hand: